mrsarm/pose/Run-CI-envs.md

-to run the E2E tests in all the repos you need not only the Docker images published in a registry, but at least the `compose.yaml` to run them, so `pose get` helps with that, using a similar approach to `pose config`: it tries to download a given file from one URL (branch), if not found, tries with a "fallback" URL.
+to run the E2E tests in all the repos you need not only the Docker images published in a registry, but at least the `compose.yaml` to run them, so `pose get` helps with that, using a similar approach to `pose config`: it tries to download a given file from one URL (branch URL), if not found, tries with a "fallback" URL (usually the "master" branch).

-Here is an example for GitHub, you have all your e2e tests in the repo "mrsarm/e2e", the default branch is `master`, and at the root of the repo is the `compose.yaml` file, so the file can be downloaded at https://raw.githubusercontent.com/mrsarm/e2e/master/compose.yaml , but at some point when working in a branch `ux-fix` in the repo `mrsarm/web`, you may want to introduce changes in the e2e tests as well, including perhaps in the compose file, so you want to run the e2e tests with all the images with the tag `ux-fix` if available, and you want to run them all using the `compose.yaml` file at the e2e repo from a branch with the same name if available, otherwise use the "master" version.
-So here is the script that allows to specify the URL where to get the file, otherwise a "script" to modify the URL with the default branch:
+Here is an example for GitHub, you have all your e2e tests in the repo `mrsarm/e2e`, the default branch is `master`, and at the root of the repo is the `compose.yaml` file, so the file can be downloaded at https://raw.githubusercontent.com/mrsarm/e2e/master/compose.yaml , but at some point when working in a branch `ux-fix` in the repo `mrsarm/web`, you may want to introduce changes in the e2e tests as well, including perhaps the compose file, so you want to run the e2e tests with all the images with the tag `ux-fix` if available, and you want to run them all using the `compose.yaml` file at the e2e repo from a branch with the same name if available as well, otherwise use the "master" version.
+So here is the script that allows to specify the URL where to get the file, otherwise a "script" in the form of _to_replace:replacer_ to modify the URL with the default branch:

 ```yaml
 - name: Get compose.yaml